andrewbeng89/mitb_node_demo/README.md

 1. A purely front-end AngularJS app that does not communicate with any back-end database that will be pushed to GitHub Pages (index.html located [here](https://github.com/andrewbeng89/mitb_node_demo/blob/master/index.html))
 2. Integrated AngularJS app that communites with a Node.js backe-end hosted on Heroku and Elastic Beanstalk (index.html located [here](https://github.com/andrewbeng89/mitb_node_demo/blob/master/public/index.html))

 ### Node.js with MongoDB (Mongolab Database-as-a-Service)
+* Work in progress

 ### Application Tracking with Google Analytics
+* Work in progress

 ## View the demo app on [Heroku](http://mitb-node-demo.herokuapp.com)